 “There are different kinds of speakers – the kind who are good at presenting alone, the ones who can do an interview or panel style talk, and those who are deeply curious and can moderate a panel or run an interview.”
 Find the right opportunity and start practicing!

-Don’t let easy-to-fix problems sink your presentation, follow these simple pieces of advice to transform your mediocre presentation into something your audience will remember.
+Don’t let easy-to-fix problems sink your developer presentation, follow these simple pieces of advice to transform your mediocre presentation into something your audience will remember.